mrc0mmand/mrc0mmand.github.io/_posts/2023-06-13-collecting-code-coverage-with-gcov.md

 main  main.c  main.gcno
 ```

-However, if you run it, and then kill it with `SIGTERM` from another terminal, you'll notice that there are no newly
+However, if we run it and then kill it with `SIGTERM` from another terminal, no `.gcda` files will get generated:
-generated `.gcda` files:

 ```bash
 $ ./main